dev1virtuoso/Machine-Learning/Dataset/CSQADSS/README.md

 ## Contribution Guidelines

-Contributions to this computer vision project are highly appreciated.
+Contributions to this project are highly appreciated.
 If you wish to contribute, please adhere to the following guidelines:

 - Fork the repository and create a new branch for your contributions.
 - Make your changes and thoroughly test them.